 5. Peugeot 208

-If you’re after a smaller hatchback or a little city runabout that’s great on MPG, then the Peugeot 208 BlueHDi is one of, if not the most frugal on the market right now.
+If you’re after a smaller hatchback or a little city runabout that’s great on MPG, then the last generation Peugeot 208 BlueHDi is one of, if not the most frugal.
 The older 1.6 BlueHDi achieved better MPG than many hybrids could muster.

 In its latest downsized form the 1.5-litre diesel claims to manage 67.7 in the new WLTP tests.
 This new way of testing MPG and emissions aims to simulate real-world conditions so can be taken at more of a face value compared to the old, overblown values.
 Expect around 65 MPG on a good run.

-You can bag the 1.5-litre diesel in entry-level ‘Active’ trim for £17,185, range-topping ‘GT Line’ tips the balance at £18,735 but adds things like climate control, sports seats, electric folding heated door mirrors and sporty GT styling along with large 17-inch alloys.
+You can bag the new 208 with the 1.5-litre diesel in entry-level ‘Active’ trim for £18,850 range-topping ‘GT Line’ tips the balance at £22,200 but adds things like parking sensors front and rear, LED headlights with high beam assist, reversing camera and sporty GT styling along with large 17-inch alloys.

-As a second car for commuting or around town the Peugeot 208 1.5 BlueHDi makes perfect sense, just keep an eye out over the next few months for deals as the new model is announced which could have even better MPG.
+As a second car for commuting or around town the older Peugeot 208 1.5 BlueHDi makes perfect sense.

 - Superb MPG